Legal Administrator Salary

 Popular Skills for Legal Administrator

 Survey takers who work as Legal Administrators typically report just a few professional skills.
-Most notably, facility with Human Resources and Office Administration are correlated to pay that is significantly above average, leading to increases of 29 percent and 4 percent, respectively.
-Legal Compliance and Billing, on the other hand, are typically associated with much lower pay.
-The majority of those who know Human Resources also know Legal Compliance.
+Most notably, facility with Human Resources and Office Administration are correlated to pay that is significantly above average, leading to increases of 30 percent and 4 percent, respectively.
+At the other end of the pay range are skills like Legal Compliance and Billing.
+Those proficient in Human Resources are, more often than not, also skilled in Legal Compliance.

 Pay by Experience Level for Legal Administrator

 Median of all compensation (including tips, bonus, and overtime) by years of experience.

 Experience is an important factor influencing the compensation of Legal Administrators.
 Workers in their first five years can expect to earn $42K, but people who have been around for five to 10 years earn a noticeably bigger sum of $57K.
 Legal Administrators who work for 10 to 20 years in their occupation tend to earn about $71K.
 Veterans who have surpassed the 20-year mark may make only slightly more than those who are navigating the mid-career stage; the more senior group reports median earnings of around $72K.

 Related Job Salaries